Pranav-d33/browser_automation_agent-gmail-/README.md

                           |      (Gemini)        |
                           +----------------------+

-Technology Stack
+Technology Choices and Justifications
-Backend: Python, FastAPI, Uvicorn
+Backend: Python 3.11 with FastAPI was chosen for its high performance, modern asynchronous capabilities, and ease of creating robust APIs.
+Uvicorn serves as the ASGI server.

-Browser Automation: Playwright
+Browser Automation: Playwright was selected for its modern, robust, and reliable API for controlling browsers.
+It offers powerful features like auto-waits that make scripts less flaky than older tools.

-AI & Natural Language: Google Gemini API
+AI & Natural Language: The Google Gemini API (gemini-1.5-flash) is used for its strong natural language understanding and generation capabilities, which are essential for the conversational aspect of the agent.

-Frontend: React (Vite), Tailwind CSS
+Frontend: React (Vite) provides a fast, modern, and component-based framework for building a dynamic and responsive user interface.
+Tailwind CSS is used for rapid and clean styling.

-Real-time Communication: WebSockets
+Real-time Communication: WebSockets are used to maintain a persistent, bidirectional connection between the frontend and backend, allowing for the real-time streaming of status updates and screenshots.

 How It Works
 The agent follows a stateful, sequential process to interact with the user and control the browser.

-Initiation: The user connects to the frontend, which establishes a WebSocket connection with the FastAPI backend.
+Initiation: The user connects to the React frontend, which establishes a WebSocket connection with the FastAPI backend.

-Conversation & NLU: The agent asks for the user's name and the purpose of the email.
-The llm_service.py module, powered by the Gemini API, extracts key details (recipient, subject, primary_reason) from the user's natural language responses.
+Conversation & NLU: The agent begins a conversation to gather the necessary details for the email task (user's name, primary reason, recipient, subject).
+The llm_service.py module, powered by the Gemini API, extracts key details from the user's natural language responses.

-AI Content Generation: Once all necessary information is gathered, the agent uses the Gemini API (generate_email_body function) to create a professional email body based on the conversation's context.
+AI Content Generation: Once all information is gathered, the agent uses the Gemini API (generate_email_body function) to create a professional email body based on the conversation's context.

 Browser Automation Trigger: The backend (main.py) calls the browser_controller.py script as a separate process, passing the recipient, subject, and generated body as arguments.